jobaTheBuilder/covid19de_monitor/README.md

 # ImpfungUpdate

 Provides information about the vaccination status in germany.
 Uses API from `https://api.corona-zahlen.org/docs/` to fetch data.
+Information about shipped vaccines in provided by [Impfdashboard.de](https://impfdashboard.de/daten).

 ## Usage